Astronoudke/Cassidy/README.md

 - B_Database.
 To make scraped data reusable, and prevent having to scrape text data every time the application gets started, a database is set up to store the scraped text data and relevant information regarding this data.
 - C_DataProcessors.
 Before applying text mining to the text data, preprocessing is applied to make this text data usable.
 Furthermore, each text mining-functionality may require a different set of preprocessing steps.
 - D_Analyzers.
 After having applied preprocessing, the text data gets analyzed.
 - E_UserInterface.
-To keep the application user friendly, a UI is set up for researchers to make use of the application.
+To keep the application user-friendly, a UI is set up for researchers to make use of the application.

 ## Current focus
 As of now, the application is a work-in-progress.
-The focus lays on collecting text data from online forums and scientific literature.
+The focus lies on collecting text data from online forums and scientific literature.
 Although an ElasticSearch-database is preferable to use, a MySQL-database is set up for now for the proof of concept, as this is free of charges.
 DataProcessors, Analyzers and a UI are yet to be created.

 ## Assumptions
 The code currently makes assumptions regarding the lay-out or functioning of either the application itself, the text data or the source from which text data is collected.